BluffinMuffin/HandEvaluator/README.md

    CardHolders will come back grouped by rank (where 1 is the best rank).

-   The *type* parameter define what type of hand evaluation will be applied.
+   The *selection* parameter define what type of hand evaluation will be applied.
    Supported type are:
-   * TexasHoldEm
+   * AllPlayerAndAllCommunity
-   * OmahaHoldEm
+   * TwoPlayersAndThreeCommunity

    See **EvaluatedCardHolder** below for more information on the output.